flozzone/dspace-media-filter-server/README.md

 * Offload DSpace host by creating the possibilities to run this on another host
 * Develop and deploy the filter-media server independently of DSpace software
 * Others could make use of this in other applications then DSpace
+* Python can use system libraries and doesn't have to re-implement it in Java.
+The drawback is that it requires a bunch of system dependencies, but in a container world this is not really an issue since everything is pre-installed (See [Dockerfile](Dockerfile))

 # Features